Orbital effects of a monochromatic plane gravitational wave with ultra-low frequency incident on a gravitationally bound two-body system: Summary and conclusions

 \section{Summary and conclusions}

-\lb{conclu} We analytically worked out the long-term variations of all the six Keplerian orbital elements of a test particle orbiting a central body due to the perturbing tidal acceleration induced by the passage through the system of a monochromatic plane gravitational wave.
+\lb{conclu} We analytically worked out the long-term variations of all the six {osculating} Keplerian orbital elements of a test particle orbiting a central body due to the perturbing tidal acceleration induced by the passage through the system of a monochromatic plane gravitational wave.
 We assumed that its frequency is much smaller than the orbital frequency of the test particle, so that the time-dependent harmonic functions of the wave were kept constant in the integrations performed over one orbital period.
-We considered a generic direction of the wavevector.
+We {considered} a generic direction of the wavevector.

-We obtained that all the Keplerian orbital elements, apart from the semi-major axis, undergo long-term variations.
-They are linear combinations of the non-vanishing elements of the tidal matrix, containing the slowly time-varying harmonic terms due to the wave, with coefficients which are complicated functions of the eccentricity, the inclination, the node and the pericenter of the test particle.
-We did not make any a priori simplifying assumptions concerning the inclination and the eccentricity of the test particle's orbit, thus obtaining exact results as far as such a point is concerned.
+All the osculating Keplerian orbital elements, apart from the semi-major axis, undergo long-term variations.
+In particular, the eccentricity changes, so that the overall appearance of the orbit is altered as well: for example, the perihelion and aphelion distances vary accordingly.
+Such long-term variations are linear combinations of the non-vanishing elements of the tidal matrix, containing the slowly time-varying harmonic terms due to the wave, with coefficients which are complicated functions of the eccentricity, the inclination, the node and the pericenter of the test particle.
+We did not make any a priori simplifying assumptions concerning the inclination and the eccentricity of the test particle's orbit; thus, we obtained exact results as far as such a point is concerned.
+Moreover, their validity is not restricted to any specific reference frame.
 The variation of the eccentricity is proportional to the eccentricity itself, so that circular orbits do not change their shape.
 In the case of incidence normal to the orbital plane, also the inclination is left unaffected.